IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 **We are excitedly preparing for the upcoming ISLAND VIEW STAFF APPRECIATION WEEK!!!**

 Staff are tirelessly preparing for their 5th(!!!) start to the school year.
-They are completely rebuilding the master schedule (yet again) - revamping student breaks, lunches, transportation, etc. We want to show them how much we appreciate their efforts and  spirits up!
+They are completely rebuilding the master schedule (yet again) - revamping student breaks, lunches, transportation, etc. We want to show them how much we appreciate their efforts!

 **We have two sign-ups in progress to support our staff:**